lightlessdays/Vale/README.md

-# vale- an e-commerce app made using flutterfire
+# vale: an e-commerce app made using flutterfire

 A new Flutter project.